sta/websocket-sharp/README.md

 );
 ```

-If it's set to `true`, the service will not return the **Sec-WebSocket-Extensions** header in its handshake response.
+If it is set to `true`, the service will not return the Sec-WebSocket-Extensions header in its handshake response.

 I think this is useful when you get something error in connecting the server and exclude the extensions as a cause of the error.